|Nutrition Facts (per serving)|

 Pork and apples are a classic French combination, many dishes featuring this mix comes from the Normandy area of France where apples feature very strongly in the cooking.

-This savory, a little sweet, and very filling, this pork medallions with caramelized onions and apples has a very special twist - it is diet-friendly and delicious.
-This easy to make dish isn't enlivened with fat and heavy cream, but with liberal doses of healthy seasonings and fiber-rich onions and apples.
+These are savory, a little sweet, and very filling pork medallions with caramelized onions and apples.
+This easy to make dish isn't enlivened with heavy cream, but with liberal doses of seasonings and fiber-rich onions and apples.

-To get the full impact of just how tasty this dish is, use outdoor reared pork where possible.
-The meat has far more flavor than intensively reared and will be more tender when cooked with very little shrinkage and the pigs are happier too.
+To get the full impact of just how tasty this dish is, use outdoor reared, free range pork where possible.
+The meat has far more flavor and will be more tender when cooked with very little shrinkage.

 - 2 tablespoons apple cider vinegar